 Security & Safety

-Airport staff seem generally quite tolerant of airport sleepers.
-One traveller from 2016 noted that she was told to leave the airport overnight because she had EU citizenship, which meant she was able to come and go from the airport with no problem.
+Airport staff are generally quite tolerant of airport sleepers.
+One traveller from 2016 noted that she was told to leave the airport overnight because she had EU citizenship, which meant she could come and go from the airport with no problem.
 No other travellers have reported this issue to us.

 Write a Review